systemd/mkosi/mkosi/resources/mkosi.md

   if the mirror is set to `https://mirror.net/centos-stream` mkosi will look for the epel repositories in `https://mirror.net/fedora/epel`.

+* `SYSEXT_SCOPE` and `CONFEXT_SCOPE` can be used to override the default value of the respecive `extension-release` file when building a sysext or confext.
+By default the value is set to `initrd system portable`.

 # EXAMPLES

 Create and run a raw *GPT* image with *ext4*, as `image.raw`: